chrisman/how-to-bootcamp/README.md

 * [eloquent javascript](http://eloquentjavascript.net/) - read it and complete the exercises

-## Podcasts and Books and Blogs
+## Supplemental Material

-Supplemental stuff, if your brain can handle it.
+Podcasts, books, blogs, and stuff.
+If your brain can handle it.
+(As if you aren't already consuming _so much_.)

 ### Podcasts